 It is now attachment to this Jesus that determines whether or not a person is in the family, rather than the person's bloodline or natural lineage.
-Discussions in the New Testament of the formation of this family focus on determining "the true descendants of Abraham" as well as adoption into God's own family.30
+Discussions in the New Testament of the formation of this family focus on determining "the true descendants of Abraham" as well as adoption into God's own family.

 A person's relationship to the deity was a function of the deity's connection to his or her family.
 This was also the case with ancient Israel.
 The ancestral narratives of Genesis repeatedly use the language of family in reference to God.
-For example, the Song of Miriam and Mosespraises the God of their lineage: "This is my God, and I will praise him, my father's God, and I will exalt him" (Ex.
-15:2).
+For example, the Song of Miriam and Moses praises the God of their lineage: "This is my God, and I will praise him, my father's God, and I will exalt him" (Exod 15:2).
 Jacob also invokes the God of his lineage, "the God of Abraham and of Isaac" (e.g., Gen 31:5, 42, 53; 32:9; 46:1-2).

 However, the Lukan configuration of kinship is unique in that its genealogy extends beyond the ancestors.
 The genealogy in Luke pushes past Abraham and goes up to Adam and, ultimately, to God (Luke 3:23-38).
-Most of the persons in the list up to David are otherwise unknown, and David's and Abraham's place in the genealogy are not highlighted (cf. Matt.
+Most of the persons in the list up to David are unknown, and the persons such as David and Abraham in the genealogy are not underlined (cf. Matt.
 1:6, 17).
-In this regard, the genealogy in Luke standsdrastically different, especially from the one in the Gospel of Matthew, and provides a unique guide for social interaction(cf. Matt.
+In this regard, the genealogy in Luke stands drastically different, especially from the one in the Gospel of Matthew, and provides a unique guide for social interaction (cf. Matt.
 1:1-17).

-As such, Luke establishes Jesus in the line of Adam andextends his genealogy to all humankind.
-The most striking feature of this genealogy is that it establishes a household which consists of the divine and humanity together.
-32 As such, the divine kinship which is political and economic as well as cultural and religious precedes and transcends the existing institutions of the empire.
-33 The household of God provides now a norm (nomos), whereby the self and the other(s) may live together in a manner that is both just and sustainable (cf. Luke 11:2-4, "Father, hallowed be your name, your kingdom come.
+As such, Luke confirms Jesus in the line of Adam and extends his genealogy to all humankind.
+The most striking aspect of the genealogy is that it creates a household which consists of the divine and humanity together.
+Thus, the divine kinship which is simultaneously political, economic, social, and religious precedes and transcends the institutions of the empire.
+The household of God provides now a norm (nomos), whereby the self and the other(s) may live together in a manner that is both just and sustainable (cf. Luke 11:2-4, "Father, hallowed be your name, your kingdom come.
 Give us each day our daily bread.
-Forgive us our
+Forgive us our debts...).

-30 David A. deSilva, Honor, Patronage, Kinship & Purity: Unlocking New Testament Culture (Downers Grove, Ill.: InterVarsity Press, 2000).
+&lt;sup>31 David A. deSilva, Honor, Patronage, Kinship and Purity: Unlocking New Testament Culture (Downers Grove, Ill.: InterVarsity Press, 2000).

-31 Since kin was reckoned unilaterally through the male, the mother's relatives were not counted genealogically as kin, nor given differentiated generic names.
+&lt;sup>32 Since kin was reckoned unilaterally through the male, the mother's relatives were not counted genealogically as kin, nor given differentiated generic names.
 Roger M. Keesing, Kin Groups and Social Structure (New York: Holt, Rinehart and Winston, 1975), 3-31.